 - 17.1.
-This policy is primarily concerned with the promotion and practice of safer recruitment.
-However, applicants should also be aware that the School has legal responsibilities to fulfil when employment comes to an end.
-In particular, the School has a legal duty to make a referral to the DBS where an individual: - has applied for a position at the School despite being barred from working with children; and/or - has been removed by the School from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child.
+This policy is primarily concerned with the promotion of safer recruitment and details of the pre-employment checks that will be undertaken prior to employment being confirmed.
+However, the School also has a legal duty to make a referral to the DBS in circumstances where an individual: - has applied for a position at the School despite being barred from working with children; or

+- has been removed by the School from working in regulated activity (whether paid or unpaid), or has resigned prior to being removed, because they have harmed, or pose a risk of harm to, a child. - 17.2.
+If the individual referred to the DBS is a teacher, the School may also decide to make a referral to the Teaching Regulation Agency.